The Community Coalition

-The Community Coalition (formally the Comorbidity Coalition) was founded in October 2017, with a one-year “Pipeline to Proposal” grant awarded by the Patient-Centred Outcomes Research Institute (PCORI).
+The Community Coalition consists of stakeholder groups of patients and professionals, allowing international collaboration to increase the quality of life for individuals living with these conditions.
+The Coalition was originally launched as The Comorbidity Coalition in 2017 with a one-year “Pipeline to Proposal” grant awarded by the Patient-Centred Outcomes Research Institute (PCORI).

-The Ehlers-Danlos Society brought together patients and organization staff, and clinicians and researchers from:
+The Community Coalition brings together advocates, patient representatives, organization staff, clinicians, and researchers from:

-- International Consortium on Ehlers-Danlos Syndromes and Hypermobility Spectrum Disorders
+- The International Consortium on EDS and HSD

 - Dysautonomia International